benoitdavidfr/inspireinoai/README.md

 The source file corresponds to [metadata.yaml](https://raw.githubusercontent.com/benoitdavidfr/inspireinoai/master/metadata.yaml).

-These specifications are designed so that the thematic application implmenting them will be conformant to the Inspire regulations.
+These specifications are designed so that the thematic application implementing them will conform the Inspire regulations.

 These specifications can be used in several ways:
   * natively implement API to make a thematic application conformant to Inspire,